mkocovic2/mkocovic2/README.md

 Hello, my name is Michael! 👋

-I'm a university student passionate about the world of technology and enthusiastic about creative solutions for real-world problems.
+I'm a Fordham University student passionate about the world of technology.
 My main focus is on full-stack development, where I enjoy combining front-end and back-end components to design user interfaces and websites.

 💻 Tech Stack:
 - Proficient in C++ for building robust and efficient applications.